MiaoDX-fork-and-pruning/docker-env-kobuki/README.md

 # Docker environment for kobuki
-ROS 2 humble docker environment for the kobuki base.
+ROS 2 jazzy docker environment for the kobuki base.

 This Docker environment has been developed for the HelloRIC project.